Rachoudane/react-portfolio/README.md

 - 💭 **Smooth Animations**: Powered by Framer Motion for fluid transitions and effects.
 - 🎨 **Tailwind CSS Styling**: Clean, utility-first CSS framework for fast development.
 - 🎓 **Project Showcase**: Highlight your best work with dynamic project cards.
-- 📖 **Contact Form**: Easily collect messages from visitors with a built-in form.

 ## 🛠️ Development Details